faithanalog/faith-present/README.md

 # Faith's Simple Presentation Generator

 This is a simple script to generate slides for a presentation.
 Each slide is a self contained HTML file.
 Use the keyboard to control the presentation.

 # Installation

-Just copy faith-present wherever you want.
+Just copy `faith-present` wherever you want.
 It's a self-contained shell script, so as long as your system has `sh` and `awk` you should be good.

 # Usage

-`faith-presentation <presentation> [stylesheet]`
+`faith-present <presentation> [stylesheet]`

 `[stylesheet]` may be a path to a CSS file, which is inserted into each slide.